 Not everyone may be able to qualify for this type of loan because there is a guideline as to who can be eligible for the loan.
 Additionally, not every house can be financed using an FHA loan.
 A property that is being financed using an FHA loan must meet the FHA housing standards.
-There is also a maximum loan limit that is set by the Administration of Housing and Urban Development (HUD), which is equal to $356,362 for most counties for the year 2021.
-The maximum loan limit is set to increase to $420,680 for the year 2022.
+There is also a maximum loan limit that is set by the Department of Housing and Urban Development (HUD), which is equal to $420,680 for most counties for the year 2022.

 Even though FHA loans are backed by the Federal Housing Administration, the loans are not issued directly through the administration.
 Instead, the loans are issued by private FHA-approved lenders while the Federal Housing Administration simply insures the loan.
 Even though there are guidelines that lenders have to follow, they can sometimes deviate from the eligibility requirements.
 For example, the debt-to-income ratio may be slightly higher if the borrower has a very good credit score.
 Because of that, a borrower should try to apply for an FHA loan even if they are missing some eligibility requirements.